cambodia_cycling_logo

 Depart from the hotel on the main road.
 Arrive at Angkor Wat and turn left to the west.
 Continue to cycle 2km before turn right to the rural road.
 The road is good for cycling as you can avoid the busy traffic but you can see rice field, village, pagoda.
 Arrive in Banteay Srei before lunch.
 Visit (45 minutes) Banteay Srei temple known as women citadel (built in 967 A.D dedicated to Brahma).
 While some of temple are impressive because of their sheer size, Banteay Srei stands alone in the quality of its construction and decoration.
 Its pink sandstone walls are decorated with what some consider the best carving of all, and still an excellent state of preservation.

-Continue cycling to visit Kbal Spean, the River of Thousands Lingas, lying under the river bed, people believe it brings fertility and blessing Angkor area as the river flows to Siem Reap.
+The road is good for cycling Continue cycling to visit Kbal Spean, the River of Thousands Lingas, lying under the river bed, people believe it brings fertility and blessing Angkor area as the river flows to Siem Reap.
 Walk 1,200meters to visit the Lingas and enjoy lunch and the water fall.
 On the way back, cycle on the main road to visit Landmine Museum of Mr. Akira.
 Mr. Ra is dedicated to clearing the Cambodian countryside of landmines laid during the years of conflict and relies entirely on visitors' donation to fund his work.
 Overnight in Siem Reap.

 Day 5: Beng Mealea (100km)